Official Web Site of Gretchen Christopher, BMI Million Airs Songwriter, Solo Artist, Dancer/Choreographer and The Fleetwoods' Founder

 Gold" The Artist and Her Music

 Multi-million Seller Songwriter/Recording Artist Gretchen Christopher creates a rare rapport with audiences.
-As one listener said,
+As one listener said, "She wraps her warm voice around you and leads you down a goose pimple path."

-Upon seeing Gretchen Christopher perform, Legendary Jazz Trumpeter Dizzy Gillespie said, "You sing like an angel."
+Upon seeing Gretchen Christopher perform, Legendary Jazz Trumpeter Dizzy Gillespie said,

 Meeting Gretchen at the Grammy Awards, Winner Linda Ronstadt exclaimed, "I love your music!"